Sribhashyam Vijayasarathi: In his honor

 Sribhashyam Vijayasarathi National Sanskrit Award is awarded every year.
 This award carries a cash reward of Rs.25000, Mangala Vastram and a Memento to a Sanskrit poet on the occasion of Sribhashyam Vijayasarathi's birthday.

+Karimnagar Municipal Corporation has named the road from Kapuwada to Bommakal bypass road via Yagnavaraha Kshetram as Sribhashyam Vijayasarathi Marg and Gangula Kamalakar inaugurated the Marg on January 25 2024.

+Gangula Kamalakar also announced that the Kala Bharathi cultural center which is being constructed in the SRR College campus, Karimnagar will be named after Sribhashyam Vijayasarathi and a bronze statue of Vijayasarathi would also be installed in the new auditorium.